jpburgess/VBA_Challenge/README.md

     Next i

 ### Stock Analysis
 Our client was very impressed by the macro which boiled down a large data set into an understandable format.
-Using the macro we could easily compare the performance of these tickers over 2017 and 2018.
+Using the macro, we could easily compare the performance of these tickers over 2017 and 2018.

 ![2017](VBA_Challenge_2017.PNG) ![2018](VBA_Challenge_2018.PNG)

-The output of the macro allowed our client to easily see the great gains that were made in 2017 and the large losses which occured in 2018.
+The output of the macro allowed our client to easily see the great gains that were made in 2017 and the large losses which occurred in 2018.

 ## Summary

 Refactoring code is a critical component of programming.
 It can allow you to increase the performance of your code, improve readability, and simplify your code by consolidating repetitive sections into one.
 That being said there are some disadvantages to refactoring.
-For example there is often diminishing returns of benefit to refactoring.
-Additionally refactoring code carries risk of introducing new bugs.
-And cheifly refactoring code takes time.
-Oftentimes you just need to get the project done even if it isnt the best performing or most elegant solution.
+For example, there is often diminishing returns of benefit to refactoring.
+Additionally, refactoring code carries risk of introducing new bugs.
+And chiefly refactoring code takes time.
+Oftentimes you just need to get the project done even if it isn’t the best performing or most elegant solution.

-Our original code completed the objective our client asked for but the problems in its inefficent design would compound over larger datasets.
+Our original code completed the objective our client asked for but the problems in its inefficient design would compound over larger datasets.
 The refactored code was much faster and was also arguably easier to understand.
 This is a great example of the importance of refactoring code without going overboard.
-If we were to refactor this code again we would not be able to get the enormous boost in performance we saw the first time.
+If we were to refactor this code again, we would not be able to get the enormous boost in performance we saw the first time.